-2 Petitioner's husband admits that he is not the biological father of the child, and apparently DNA testing in Florida confirmed the same.
+2 Petitioner admits that he is not the biological father of the child, and apparently DNA testing in Florida confirmed the same.
+The records from the custody proceeding in Florida were not a part of petitioner's appendix on appeal.

-approximately eight months before this petition was filed, and upon receiving custody, the mother moved to West Virginia, while petitioner and her husband remained in Florida.
-There is no evidence in the record that petitioner or her husband had any visitation with the child, or attempted to visit the child.
+record is scant, it appears that the child had been back in his mother's custody for approximately eight months before this petition was filed, and upon receiving custody, the mother moved to West Virginia, while petitioner and his wife remained in Florida.
+There is no evidence in the record that petitioner or his wife had any visitation with the child, or attempted to visit the child.

-After the child was removed from the mother's custody by the DHHR, petitioner and her husband intervened in the action.
+After the DHHR removed the child from the biological mother's custody, petitioner and his wife intervened in the action.
 Both were granted visitation.
-However, petitioner tested positive for prescription drugs and therefore could not attend visitation.
-She indicated that she had a prescription for the drugs in her system but failed to produce the same for several months.
-After she was denied visitation, petitioner allegedly attempted suicide and was hospitalized.
-Testimony showed that although petitioner and her husband had once acted as psychological parents to the child, the bond was broken between them.
-The circuit court therefore terminated petitioner and her husband's psychological parental rights after finding that neither had participated in the case in a meaningful way and finding that they have not shown that placement with them is in the best interests of J.K.
-Moreover, the circuit court found that petitioner and her husband did not present any evidence to refute the testimony that they had both used controlled substances and that petitioner's mental health issues would not affect any potential placement.
+However, petitioner only attended a few visits and failed to appear for the dispositional hearing.
+Testimony showed that although petitioner and his wife had once acted as psychological parents to the child, the bond was broken between them.
+The circuit court therefore terminated petitioner and his wife's psychological parental rights after finding that neither had participated in the case in a meaningful way and finding that they have not shown that placement with them is in the best interests of J.K.
+Moreover, the circuit court found that petitioner and his wife did not present any evidence to refute the testimony that they had both used controlled substances and that the wife's mental health issues would not affect any potential placement.